WCGN – West Central Germantown Neighbors

 Green Space

 Friends of the Wissahickon are working on a project to update trails in parts of the Germantown section of the Wissahickon.
-To learn more readhere
+A trailhead will be located near Four Freedoms at 6101 Morris.
+To learn more about the “All Person Trail” they are planning with gentle slopes and wide paths read the Germantown Connection Phase II Project Report

 Wednesday January 28th at 6pm